OpenFogStack/FReD/README.md

 aws dynamodb delete-table --table-name fred
 ```

+For debugging purposes, you can also set up a local instance of DynamoDB with the `amazon/dynamodb-local:1.16.0` Docker image.
+To use that, use the `--dynamodb-endpoint` flag to point to your local endpoint.
+You can also use the `--dynamodb-create-table` flag to have FReD create your DynamoDB table, yet that is not recommended, e.g., when multiple FReD machines share a table.

 #### Remote

 Instead of accessing the storage backends directly, all storage backends can also be accessed through gRPC, which makes it possible to run the storage backend service separately.